MateMonkey/frontend/README.md

 * Install nodejs
 * Install brunch (e.g. using npm)
 * Install bower (e.g. using npm)
+* Install all development dependencies by running `npm install`
-* Install all dependencies by running `bower install`
+* Install all source dependencies by running `bower install`
 * Start your local server by running `brunch watch --server`

 ### API